How to Use a Guided Prayer Journal: Structure Explained

 What is the best prayer journal structure?

 The best prayer journal structure begins with Scripture, defines one clear truth, applies it through confession, turns it into prayer, and ends with obedience.
-This framework ensures your Bible study leads to real transformation rather than passive reflection.

 Final Encouragement